rita-garcia/unicanterbury-python-swap2/_sources/index.rst

 of your ability without any outside help.
 You can stop working on a problem after you worked on it for about five minutes without solving it.

-If you have questions about this assignment please email Dr. Susan Rodger at rodger@cs.duke.edu.
+If you have questions about this assignment please email Dr. Barbara Ericson at barbarer@umich.edu.

 The four parts are: